sourcepole/learning_ansible/README.md

 Learning ansible
 ================

-This is a intermediate level to learn ansible from scratch.
+This is a intermediate level course to learn ansible from scratch.

 The course is made to work on Debian based systems (Ubuntu, Mint...) but should be easily transferable to other Linux distributions or